AROUND THE WORLD IN 80 BOOKS – THE TRANSPORT EDITION!

-A few hundred years ago (even before I was born!) getting around the world was not easy – you could build a boat and hope it got you to some undiscovered continent.
+A few hundred years ago getting around the world was not easy – you could build a boat and hope it got you to some undiscovered continent.
 You could get on your bicycle – but not until the 19th century…you had to wait a little longer for cars, motorbikes and airplanes though!
 Of course these days we can hop on a plane (or if it is me – on a train) and you can be in Australia in about 24 hours.
-Bit longer by train – 28/29 I reckon (days not hours).

-Anyway lots of ingenious people have done it in lots of different ways so see how many you have tried!!
+Anyway lots of ingenious people have done it in lots of different ways and written great books all about their adventures!

 “‘Hurry up,’ I shout at Dinah, whilst on the overhead telly Ray Mears’ Survival is playing extraordinarily loudly because Charlie sat on the volume button of the remote.
 The kids writhe about in the V05 shampoo they just spilt, laughing as the last of their clean clothes bite the dust, and I’m thinking: ‘Survive driving round England with two under 4s, staying at a different hotel each night and visiting four or five attractions a day and sometimes a restaurant in the evening.
 Sleep all in the same room, go to bed at 7 p.m. after having had no evening to yourself, wake up at 7 a.m. and do it all again the next day with the prospect of another 140 nights of the same – then come and tell me about survival in your khaki ****ing shorts, Ray.’”